andreapavoni/robo_radio_rs/README.md

 ### Deploy

-Use the `Dockerfile` included in this repository to deploy on https://fly.io.
-There's a demo instance at https://funky-radio.fly.dev.
+Use the `Dockerfile` included in this repository for a basic deploy, or adjust if needed.
+After some weeks of testing, I decided to deploy as the official RoboRadio in place of the Elixir one.

 ## Current status